 Department regulations require that every participating school designate a capable individual to coordinate aid from the FSA programs with all other aid received by students attending the school.
-The coordinating official is responsible for ensuring that the school has a system for identifying and resolving discrepancies in FSA-related information no matter where it occurs at the school.
-Note that resolution includes determining what information is correct and correcting the inaccurate data.
-Since the resolution of discrepancies in data is the essence of reconciliation, your school's coordinating official should be part of the reconciliation process.
+The coordinating official is responsible for ensuring that the school has a system for identifying and resolving discrepancies with FSA-related information no matter where it occurs at the school.
+Note that resolution includes not only determining what information is incorrect, but actually correcting the inaccurate data.
+Since the resolution of discrepancies with data is the essence of reconciliation, your school's coordinating official should be part of the reconciliation process.
 (See Volume 2 for more information about the requirement for schools to have coordinating officials.)

-The Department does not specify the office in which your school's coordinating official must work.
-Neither do we specify the type of system your school must have to reconcile its data internally and externally.
-The Department does require that your school have a coordinating official and that your school performs reconciliation.
-(See Volume 2 for more information on the requirement to have a coordinating official and other key requirements of administrative capability.)
+The Department does not specify the office in which your school's coordinating official must work, nor do we specify the type of system your school must have to reconcile its data internally and externally.
+However, the Department does require your school have a coordinating official and perform regular reconciliation.